isxuowo/mcwiki/API.md

 * mech_gridid: used internally to specify machines' grid ids.
 You probably shouldn't mess with this.
 * mech_usedid: has the Mechanization item ID of whatever the player is holding (if it has an ID), specified by the `mech_itemid:<id>` nbt tag.
 Very useful for checking what a player is holding instead of using an NBT check.
 * mech_fluid: used to track how much fluid a machine is holding in its tank.
 Other objectives may be used if the machine has multiple tanks.
+* mech_timer: used by machines to track the length of their current operation

 # Ore Dictonary
 ***